Simple Homogeneous Structures and Indiscernible Sequence Invariants: Introduction

-\begin{question} Is every simple theory with quantifier elimination in a finite relational language one-based (in particular, supersimple of finite rank)? \end{question}
+\begin{question} Is every simple theory with quantifier elimination in a finite relational language one-based?
+Is every simple theory with quantifier elimination in a finite relational language supersimple of finite rank? \end{question}

-For a theory to have quantifier elimination in a finite relational language is the same thing as being $\omega$-categorical and $n$-ary for some $n < \omega$ (that is, having quantifier elimination in language with only $n$-ary relation symbols).
+Note that a positive answer to the first question implies a positive answer to the second question.
+For a theory to have quantifier elimination in a finite relational language is the same thing as being $\omega$-categorical and $n$-ary for some $n < \omega$ (that is, having quantifier elimination in a language with only $n$-ary relation symbols).
 Assuming $T$ as in the question is not just simple, but \textit{supersimple}, we will see in Section \ref{Kop} a positive answer to Question \ref{kopQ} follows with a bit of effort from a result of Tomašić and Wagner \cite{TW03}, appearing in this paper as Fact \ref{pseudolinearity}.
 Again in the supersimple case, we give a second proof which goes through our development of $F_{Mb}$ via Corollary \ref{omegacategoricalsupersimple}.
 This uses the \textit{forking degrees} $F_{\lambda}$ (Definition \ref{flambda}), originally introduced in \cite{oberwolfachFdeg} to generalize the degree of nonminimality.
 Either proof supplies us with invariants that distinguish infinitely many indiscernible sequences over a finite set, thereby contradicting the assumption of quantifier elimination in a finite language.

 In any case, the most difficult part of our proof of the full Koponen conjecture involves showing that a theory which is simple with quantifier elimination in a finite relational language must be supersimple.
 In less syntactic terms, the complicated part is showing that every $\omega$-categorical $n$-ary theory which is simple is in fact supersimple.
 In the finite rank case, the result of \cite{TW03} produces canonical bases (for types with fixed variables) of arbitrarily large $\mathrm{SU}$-rank--or equivalently, in the sense of Corollary \ref{rank2} and Corollary \ref{Mbpsquared}, a type $q$ with $F_{Mb}(q) = \infty$.
 In the general supersimple case, \cite{TW03} produce canonical bases of arbitrarily large finite $\mathrm{SU}_{p}$-rank, where $p$ is a regular type, again producing types $q$ with $F_{Mb}(q) = \infty$.
 So in the supersimple case, we are able to distinguish infinitely many indiscernible sequences over a finite set according to the $\mathrm{SU}$- or $\mathrm{SU}_{(p)}$-ranks of the canonical bases of their limit types.
 However, in the simple but not supersimple setting, $\mathrm{SU}$-rank will not be well-defined, nor will we necessarily get nontrivial ranks of the form $\mathrm{SU}_{p}$.
 To remedy this, in Definition \ref{grank} we introduce a new notion of rank for general simple theories, the \textit{$\mathrm{G}$-rank} of a set.
 Then in Theorem \ref{omegacategoricalsimplebutnotsupersimple}, we show that, in strictly simple $\omega$-categorical theories, there is an invariant distinguishing infinitely many indiscernible sequences (with terms of fixed length), given by producing canonical bases of arbitrarily large finite $\mathrm{G}$-rank.